 At a past fundraiser for the Sisters Network in Atlanta, GA, I learned of the need for breast cancer awareness in the African American community.
-Breast cancer is the most common cancer amongst all women. http://www.cdc.gov/ cancer/dcpc/data/ women.htm Considering women under age 45, however, the mortality rate of breast cancer is higher for African-Americans than for Causcasians.http://www.sistersnetworkinc.org/breastcancerfacts.html
+Breast cancer is the most common cancer amongst all women. http://www.cdc.gov/ cancer/dcpc/data/ women.htm For women under 45 years old, however, the mortality rate of breast cancer is higher for black women than Caucasians. http://www.sistersnetworkinc.org/breastcancerfacts.html

-Although black women have the same risk of getting breast cancer as white women, the mortality rate was 42% higher in African-American women by 2012.
+Although black women get breast cancer at a slightly lower incidence rate (3%) than white women, the mortality rate was 42% higher in African-American women by 2012.
 African-American women are more likely than other racial/ethnic groups to be diagnosed at later stages with the lowest survival at each stage of diagnosis.
 Black women are diagnosed more often with triple negative breast cancer, which is an aggressive subtype linked to a lower survival rate.http://www.cancer.org/cancer/news/news/report-breast-cancer-rates-rising-among-african-american-women

 Roughly 27,060 African-American women were diagnosed with breast cancer in 2013.
 The average age of diagnosis for African-American women is 57 compared to the average age of 62 for white women.
 The 5 year survival rate for African-American women diagnosed with breast cancer from 2002 to 2008 was 12% lower in comparison to the rates among white women. http://www.sistersnetworkinc.org/breastcancerfacts.html This gap in mortality is attributed to factors such as lack of preventative awareness, late detection, socioeconomic status, no health insurance, and difficulty accessing medical care. http://ww5.komen.org/BreastCancer/RacialEthnicIssuesinScreening.html